 In short, a bad faith claim in this context usually arises when an auto accident victim files a claim against the defendant driver and there is a reasonable probability that the recovery will be in excess of the insurance policy.
 Despite this, the insurance company refuses to “tender” or offer the entire insurance policy to settle the case.

 If your Illinois injury lawyer files a lawsuit on your behalf and you win an amount in excess of the policy amount, you may be able to file suit against the defendant’s insurance company and recover the entire amount of the verdict plus attorney’s fees and more.

 If you want to read more about this topic and the standard for a bad faith claim, check out the Illinois Insurance code 215 ILCS 5/155.

 Practical use of bad faith

-Have a question for an Illinois injury lawyer including can I sue the insurance company?
+Have a question for a Chicago area personal injury lawyer including can I sue the insurance company?
 Feel free to contact us today for a free consultation at 847-305-4105.